vertica/vertica-kubernetes/DEVELOPER.md

 When you run the operator as a deployment object, it runs in a container in a real Kubernetes environment.

 Vertica on Kubernetes supports two deployment models: Helm chart and [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/).
 You specify the deployment model with the `DEPLOY_WITH` environment variable in the `make` command.
 By default, the operator is deployed in the `verticadb-operator` namespace.
-If that namespace does not exists, and it creates it if necessary.
+If that namespace does not exists, it creates it if necessary.

 The operator pod contains a webhook, which requires TLS certificates.
 The TLS setup for each deployment model is different.